 The International Building Code defines Special Inspections as "the inspection of construction requiring the expertise of an approved special inspector to ensure compliance with code and the approved construction documents."
 Shield Engineering proudly performs Special Inspections for our clients, ensuring that compliance is reached in a timely manner to keep projects on track without sacrificing safety or quality of the project.
 After decades of performing Special Inspections, here are some of the most common questions that we've heard from our client base.

 Special Inspections began to be widely enforced after several strings of construction-related failures occurred.
-In the early 1980s, U.S. House Subcommittee examined causes of construction-related failures and determined one of the primary culprits was the lack of sufficient inspections performed by design professional of record during construction.
+In the early 1980s, U.S. House Subcommittee examined the causes of construction-related failures and determined one of the primary culprits was the lack of sufficient inspections performed by design engineers during the construction process.